digitalutsc/site_watch/docs/writing-test-data.md

 As you can see, the `input_data` column is empty, as this test type does not require any input data.

 ### `facet_load_test`:
 This test type checks to see if a specific facet loads on a collection page.
 It requires the facet name to be passed as input.
+The supported facets are

+* Subject
+* Genre
+* Publication Date
+* Related Archival Fonts

 The test will then visit the page in a browser and check to see if the facet loads.
 Here is a sample test row for this test type that checks to see if the "Subject" facet loads on the page.
 ```csv
 url,test_type,input_data
 https://memory.digital.utsc.utoronto.ca/collection/33463,facet_load_test,Subject